What IT services can I access after I leave McGill

 If you retire without an appointment (including Emeritus Professors and Emeritus Librarians), your access will change as follows:

-For information on non-IT services and privileges available to retired / emeritus faculty and librarians, please contact the Academic Personnel Office.
+For information on non-IT Services and privileges available to retired / emeritus faculty and librarians, please contact the Academic Personnel Office.

-Staff (including postdocs)
+Staff (usually not including postdocs)

 If you leave a regular full-time administrative staff position, your access will change as follows: